Sebastian-G2/temply_blog/content/posts/slow-carrd-website-fix.md

 ---
-title: "Is Your Carrd Site Snail-Slow?
-A 5-Minute Fix (And the Real Problem)"
+title: "Is your Carrd site snail-slow? a 5-minute fix (and the real problem)"
 date: 2025-09-28
 draft: false
 author: "Sebastian Garcia"